-In this paper we introduce a unification procedure for solving equations in the free theory with individual and sequence variables, and individual and sequence function symbols.
+We contribute to this area by introducing a new unification procedure for solving equations in the free theory with individual and sequence variables, and individual and sequence function symbols.
 Function symbols can have either fixed or flexible arity.
-Unification in such a theory is decidable.
-The procedure enumerates an almost minimal complete set of solutions, and terminates if the set is finite.
-This work is an extension and refinement of our previous results [12].
+We prove that solvability of an equation is decidable in such a theory, and provide a unification procedure that enumerates an almost minimal complete set of solutions.
+The procedure terminates if the set is finite.
+This work is an extension and refinement of our previous results [10].